project-rig/rig_examples/03_using_sdram_improved/README.rst

 File-like memory access
 -----------------------

-When working with SDRAM it can also be easy to accidentally access memory outside the range of an allocated buffer.
-To provide safer and more conveninent SDRAM access, the :py:meth:`~rig.machine_control.MachineController.sdram_alloc_as_filelike` method produces a file-like :py:class:`~rig.machine_control.machine_controller.MemoryIO` object.
+When working with SDRAM it can be easy to accidentally access memory outside the range of an allocated buffer.
+To provide safer and more conveninent SDRAM access the :py:meth:`~rig.machine_control.MachineController.sdram_alloc_as_filelike` method produces a file-like :py:class:`~rig.machine_control.machine_controller.MemoryIO` object.
 This